-Deck Discharge Shield Installation (Side Discharge Models Only)
+Deck Discharge Deflector Shield Installation (Side Discharge Models Only)

-Attach the deck side discharge shield by positioning the shield hinge lug in front of the deck mount and fastening with two (2) 3/8-16 x 1-1/4 in. bolts, 3/8-16 ESNA nuts, and 3/8 in. wave spring washers.
+Attach the side discharge deflector shield using two (2) 3/8-16 x 1-1/4 in. bolts, 3/8-16 nylon insert locknuts, and 3/8 in. wave spring washers.
 The wave washers fit between the two hinging surfaces.
 Tighten the nuts until the shield moves freely but is not loose.

-DO NOT operate the machine without the grass deflector chute attached and in the lowest possible position.
+DO NOT operate the machine without the grass deflector shield attached and in the lowest possible position.